FHIR/Gravity-Patient-App-RI/README.md

 ## Prepare Sandbox Data
 In order to have correct test data you could use `/scripts/createTestResource.ts` and set `openFhirUrl` to your open fhir sandbox url.
 `npm run create-test-data` will generate few test resources and Racca Supers patient.
 Choose it in Patient Picker.
+*Note* it will cascade remove all previously generated data.

 To authenticate correctly your sandbox should have proper redirectURI `https://auth.expo.io/@andriy.moskalov/Gravity-Patient-App-RI` and scopes `patient/*.* launch/patient offline_access`